yzydeveloper/fashion-axios/README.md

 ## Purpose

-Define the Api in the project in a fashionable way, maybe it can be extended to other more interesting experiments?
+Another way to manage APIs in a project, maybe expand to other more interesting experiments?

 ## Install